obluda3/obluda3.github.io/index.md

 ---
 # Obluda

-I'm Obluda (he/him), a 19 year old 🇫🇷🇰🇲 CS and math student, programmer, modder.
+I'm Obluda (he/him), a 19 year old 🇫🇷🇰🇲 CS and math student, programmer & modder.
 And if you want to learn more about what I do, you've stepped in the right place.

-I discovered reverse engineering in 2020 and it still remains one of the most fun things I've been taught.
+I discovered **reverse engineering** in 2020 and it still remains one of the most fun things I've been taught.
 I've spent countless hours trying to learn how different features were implemented in games I enjoyed, and trying to implement my own ideas.

 Later in life, I developed an interest for theoretical computer science and its notion of **computation**.
 I hope to learn more about that in the following years.